ruihan-dong/Awesome-AMP-Design/README.md

 ## Comprehensive works (with comments)

 *in silico* mining/generation + *in vitro/in vivo* validations

+- *DLFea4AMPGen de novo design of antimicrobial peptides by integrating features learned from deep learning models (**Nat Commun 2025** | [code](https://github.com/hgao12345/DLFea4AMPGen))*
+    - The anti-oxidative feature is a relatively rare aspect of AMPs.
+    - Baselines are out of date.
+This is somehow understandable.
+I guess the initial submission date is earlier than the displayed received date.
+Usually, the model training was finished much earlier.
+    - The main highlight of this article is the comprehensive SHAP analysis.
+As for the development of new AMPs, fixed-length (13AA is short) and fragment combinations hindered exploration in a larger space.
+The sequences of their candidate AMPs also showed this.
+    - ❗The bioactivities of candidate peptides were tested with a single concentration (128 μM).
+Since they just contained 13 residues, their concentrations in μg/mL are even larger than 128.
+MICs of only 2 peptides were reported.
+The same strategy was adopted for hemolysis and cytotoxicity tests.

 - *A generative artificial intelligence approach for the discovery of antimicrobial peptides against multidrug-resistant bacteria (**Nat Microbiol 2025** | [code](https://github.com/W1V1995/AMP_Project))*
     - The authors did classification (AMP and toxicity) and generation using the same GPT framework.
 Large-scale tested peptides (196) with a success rate of 73%.